gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## Vertical Slide SPDT Switch

-On the back face of the conductor PCB, insert the SPDT vertical slide switch pins into the `ON/OFF` through holes found on the top right hand corner, then solder into place.
+On the back of the conductor PCB, insert the SPDT vertical slide switch pins into the `ON/OFF` through holes found on the top right hand corner, then solder into place.
 ![22-controllerpcb](../img/controllerpcb/22-controllerpcb.webp)

 ## Light Dependent Resistor (LDR)

-Following the picture below and from the back face of the conductor PCB, place the two LDR pins into the `R1` through holes.
+Following the picture below and from the back of the conductor PCB, place the two LDR pins into the `R1` through holes.
 Bend the pins of the LDR upward so the head of the LDR fits tightly on the top of conductor PCB.
 Solder the LDR in place once properly positioned.

 ![23-controllerpcb](../img/controllerpcb/23-controllerpcb.webp)